DanielePetrarolo/pong.js/README.md

 Introduction
 =============
-Pong.js is a simple JavaScript library to let you add a custom pong game on your web applications. \s Just set up some basic option and let the library do the job.\s A ``<canvas>`` tag moved by ``requestAnimationFrame`` will be append on our document and the game will begin.\s To move the paddle we can use the keybord arrows, to start the game just press ENTER nad to pause the game push the space bar.
+Pong.js is a simple JavaScript library to let you add a custom pong game on your web applications. <br>
+Just set up some basic option and let the library do the job.<br>
+A ``<canvas>`` tag moved by ``requestAnimationFrame`` will be append on our document and the game will begin.<br>
+To move the paddle we can use the keybord arrows, to start the game just press ENTER nad to pause the game push the space bar.